luontola/specsy/README.md

       }
     }

 [StackSpec] illustrates the isolated execution model.
-As you notice, the stack is a mutable data structure and it is being modified in almost about every child spec.
+As you notice, the stack is a mutable data structure and it is being modified in nearly every child spec.
 But each child spec can trust that it sees only the modifications of its parent specs, so there are no weird order-dependent test failures - everything just works as expected.

     @RunWith(classOf[Specsy])
     class StackSpec extends Spec {